 Step 1.
 Define Revenue Goals

 Revenue goals are the total amount of revenue a company plans to generate within a specific time period.
-These goals are used to set targets for sales teams and determine the scale of resources required.
+These goals are used to set targets for sales teams and determine the scale of resources required, aligning with CFO budget planning to ensure strategic financial alignment.

 Revenue goals can be based on: